moocf/wifi_scan.esp32/README.md

-Scan WiFi networks and log to serial port.
+Scan WiFi networks and log to serial port.<br>
+*why is static variable need to get AP records?*.

 ```text
 includePath: